Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 Bonjour, le monde!
 ```

-Installing the package is as simple as
+Installing the package is simple as:
 ```
 $ nix-env -i ./result
 installing ‘hello-2.1.1’